-The state of California represents the largest single market for cannabis in the U.S., with over \$7 billion in revenues in 2020 and an adult population of over 31 million.
-The California market is highly fragmented, with over 6,000 cultivation licenses in operation, over 1,000 distribution licenses over 700 operational dispensaries and greater than 1,000 brands.
+The state of California represents the largest single market for cannabis in the U.S., with an adult population of over 31 million.
+The California market is highly fragmented, with over 8,500 cultivation licenses in operation, over 1,000 distribution licenses over 800 operational dispensaries and greater than 1,000 brands.
 With this backdrop, the Company looks to use scale in cultivation and distribution (at wholesale and through its own dispensaries and third-party retailers) to achieve economies of scale that will allow the Company to outperform competitors and build superior brand awareness and loyalty.

-California experienced declines in wholesale biomass pricing the third quarter of 2021 as compared to both the second quarter of 2021 and the third quarter of 2020 with prices dropping in excess of 25% for the company's flower cannabis.
-In addition, total retail sales and retail flower sales are down 6% and 16%, respectively, according to BDSA, for the third quarter of 2021 as compared to the third quarter of 2020.
+California continued to experience declines in wholesale biomass pricing in the fourth quarter of 2021 as compared the third quarter of 2021 with prices dropping in excess of 25% for the Company's flower cannabis.